martimolanes/TheNoteFairy/README.md

 ## CAPABILITIES
 - Create, Retrieve and Delete notes with different isolated users.
 - Search notes for date, subject or content.
+- Import notes from json with `notes.json` in the source folder.
+(Ex: see `notes2.json` in the source folder and change name and access user admin)
 - Fetch the title of the webpage stored.
 - All notes and users are stored in a sqlite3 database.
 - Users passwords are encrypted.